 Please, Don’t Wait to Tell People You Love Them

-We’re all terrified every waking moment these days.
+I don’t think I need to tell you just how tragic and terrifying life is lately.
+We’ve suffered SO much loss and pain.
 I won’t add to that with heart-wrenching stories about people who didn’t get a chance to say goodbye to their loved ones.
 I think (I hope) we all get it by now.
-This is very, very serious.
-More serious than we ever could have imagined just a month ago.
+If nothing else, these last few years taught us that.
 Besides, even in the best of times, tomorrow is never guaranteed.

 Regret is one the worst feelings in the world